Stochastic gravitational-wave background from metastable cosmic strings: Detection prospects

-In the right panel of Fig.~\ref{fig:summary_loops} we perform a more detailed comparison with the existing pulsar timing results for the case of monopoles with unconfined fluxes.
-Parameterizing the GW power spectrum as $\Omega_\text{gw} = \Omega_\text{gw}(f_\text{PTA}) \cdot (f/f_\text{PTA})^{n_t}$, we determine the amplitude and tilt of this power law in the range of $[2 - 4]$~nHz, around the peak sensitivity $(10~\text{yr})^{-1} \simeq 3$~nHz of current PTA experiments.
-Note that once depicted at this frequency instead of the more conventional reference frequency of 32~nHz = 1/year, it becomes more transparent that the NANOGrav measurement is essentially a measurement of the amplitude with the tilt still subject to large uncertainty and largely uncorrelated with the amplitude.
-We show the predictions for metastable cosmic strings for the entire range of model parameter considered, with the solid lines denoting contours of constant $G \mu$ and the dotted lines indicating contours of constant $\kappa$ (with the maximal value, $\sqrt{\kappa} = 9.2$, indicated by a white dot).
-The orange region indicates the region suggested by interpreting the recent NANOGrav result as a GW signal~\cite{Arzoumanian:2020vkk}, with the solid (dashed) contours showing the 68$\%$ and 95$\%$ regions reported by NANOGrav when performing a fit to the first 5 frequency bins (when performing a fit with a broken power law).
-This region is in tension with the exclusion bound set by PPTA~\cite{Shannon:2015ect} as well as with previous NANOGrav results~\cite{Arzoumanian:2018saf}, see Refs.~\cite{Arzoumanian:2020vkk,Hazboun:2020kzd} for a discussion.
+In the right panel of Fig.~\ref{fig:summary_loops}, we perform a more detailed comparison with the existing pulsar timing results for the case of monopoles with unconfined fluxes.
+Parameterizing the GW power spectrum as $\Omega_\text{gw} = \Omega_\text{gw}(f_\text{PTA}) \cdot (f/f_\text{PTA})^{n_t}$, we determine the amplitude and tilt of this power law in the range of $[2\ldots4]$~nHz around the peak sensitivity $(10~\text{yr})^{-1} \simeq 3$~nHz of current PTA experiments.
+Note that, once depicted at this frequency instead of the more conventional reference frequency of $32\,\textrm{nHz} = 1/\textrm{year}$, it becomes more transparent that the NANOGrav measurement is essentially a measurement of the amplitude with the tilt still subject to a large uncertainty and largely uncorrelated with the amplitude.
+We show the predictions for metastable cosmic strings for the entire range of model parameters considered, with the solid lines denoting contours of constant $G \mu$ and the dotted lines indicating contours of constant $\kappa$ (with the maximal value, $\sqrt{\kappa} = 9.2$, indicated by a white dot).
+The orange region indicates the region suggested by interpreting the recent NANOGrav result as a GW signal~\cite{Arzoumanian:2020vkk}, with the solid (dashed) contours showing the $68\,\%$ and $95\,\%$ regions reported by NANOGrav when performing a fit to the first five frequency bins (when performing a fit with a broken power law).
+The black solid lines show the preferred region reported by PPTA when performing a similar analysis based on the first five frequency bins~\cite{Goncharov:2021oub}.
+This region is in tension with previous results from the PPTA~\cite{Shannon:2015ect} and NANOGrav~\cite{Arzoumanian:2018saf} collaborations, see Refs.~\cite{Arzoumanian:2020vkk,Hazboun:2020kzd,Goncharov:2021oub} for a discussion.